-We recognize that family well-being is a multi-dimensional concept encompassing physical, spiritual, and psychosocial health.
-As an integrated discipline, Family and Consumer Sciences invite interdisciplinary collaboration seeking to promote aspects of the following five domains:
+We recognize that family well-being is a multi-dimensional concept encompassing physical, spiritual and psychosocial health.
+As an integrated discipline, Family and Consumer Sciences invites interdisciplinary collaboration seeking to promote aspects of the following five domains:

-Promote, through both formal and informal settings, disciplinary specific life skills that enhance, support, and result in successful transitions from education to work.
+Education to Work Promote, through both formal and informal settings, disciplinary specific life skills that enhance, support and result in successful transitions from education to work.

-Advance theory-based skills regarding goal formulation, decision-making/problem-solving skills, and appropriate resource allocation in the near environment of the family.
+Resource Management Advance theory-based skills regarding goal formulation, decision-making/problem-solving skills and appropriate resource allocation in the near environment of the family.

-Explore relationship forms, processes, and threats across the life span.
+Close Relationships Explore relationship forms, processes and threats across the life span.

 Cecelia Chesko Wheeler